-In the 37 Level 3 and 4 UOF incidents we reviewed, officers used force on 41 different persons.
-In nine of the reports, Level 4, Type 22, pointing a weapon, was the only force used.
-In one other, Type 22 was used in addition to another use of force.
+In the 29 Level 3 and 4 UOF incidents we reviewed; officers used force on 29 different persons.
+In four of the reports, Level 4, Type 22, pointing a weapon, was the only force used.
+In two others, Type 22 was used in addition to another use of force.
 We determined that officers' pointing of their firearms was appropriate in all instances we assessed.
-We did identify one instance where, although an officer reported a Level 3 Taser deployment, he did not initially report additional uses of Level 4 force, including Type 22.
-His supervisor identified and appropriately addressed this omission.
+We did identify one instance where an officer failed to properly report two Level 4, Type 25 uses of force.
+The OPD UOF Command review group had also identified this failure to report.
+No action was taken as the officer is no longer with OPD.

 Task 24.4 requires that a supervisor respond to the scene upon notification of a Level 1, 2, or 3 use of force or an allegation of excessive use of force, unless community unrest or other conditions makes such a response impracticable.
-In all 11 Level 3 uses of force we reviewed for this subtask, supervisors responded to the scene as required.
-Though not required, in all but two of the 26 Level 4 UOF incidents we reviewed, a supervisor was either on scene at the time of the use of force or responded to the scene upon being notified of the use of force.
+In all eight Level 3 uses of force we reviewed for this subtask; supervisors responded to the scene as required.
+Though not required, supervisors also responded to 14 of the 21 Level 4 uses of force or were on scene at the time of the use of force.